What is Plowback Ratio?

 Let us assume Company ‘A’ reported earnings per share of $10 and decided to pay $2 in dividends.
-With the above plowback ratio formula, the Dividend pay-out ratio is: $2 / $10 = 20%
+With the above ratio, the Dividend pay-out ratio is: $2 / $10 = 20%

-This Plowback ratio indicates how much of profit is getting re-invested towards the development of the company instead of distributing them as returns to the investors.
+This formula indicates how much profit is getting re-invested towards the development of the company instead of distributing them as returns to the investors.

-- Higher Plowback ratios are normally followed by Fast-growing and dynamic businesses which have a belief of supportable economic conditions and persistent high-growth periods.
+- Higher Plowback is normally followed by Fast-growing and dynamic businesses that have a belief of supportable economic conditions and persistent high-growth periods.

-- Matured businesses generally adopt a lower level of plowback ratios indicating sufficient levels of cash holdings and sustainable business growth opportunities.
+- Matured businesses generally adopt a lower level of plowback, indicating sufficient levels of cash holdings and sustainable business growth opportunities.

 The size of the plowback ratio will attract different types of customers/investors.

-- Investors which are income-oriented would expect a lower plowback ratio, as this suggests high dividend possibilities to the shareholders.
+- Investors who are income-oriented would expect a lower plowback, as this suggests high dividend possibilities to the shareholders.

 When the plowback ratio is close to 0%, there is a large possibility that the firm would be unable to maintain the current level of dividend distributions, as it is distributing all returns back to the investors.
 Thus, sufficient cash is not available to support the capital requirements of the business.

-Let us consider another example taking a comparison of 2 companies with the help of plowback ratio formula for better understanding:
+Let us consider another example taking a comparison of 2 companies with the help of the plowback formula for better understanding:

 Plowback for Firm ‘A’ = [Dividend / EPS] = $3.0 / $3.5 = 85.71%